Students earn a high school diploma & college credits leading to an associate degree

 I’m not sure that my child is ready for college.
-What kind of support will be available for them?
+What kind of support will be available?

 This program is designed to support students by providing services that will help them be successful in their college courses.
-Students will learn and develop strategies practices by successful college students through the university seminar course.
-Additonal support will be provided by high school counselors, LSSU academic advisors, faculty and the Early College Coordinator.
-Early college students will also have access to a LSSU tutor and mentor services.
+Students will learn and develop strategies practiced by successful college students through the university seminar course.
+Additional support will be provided by high school counselors, LSSU academic advisors, faculty, and the Early College Coordinator.
+Early college students will also have access to LSSU tutors and mentors.